Last updated: March 7, 2026

 1. What Is the Cup and Handle Pattern?

-The cup and handle pattern is a bullish continuation chart pattern that signals a potential strengthening of an existing uptrend.
-It was first popularized by legendary investor William J. O’Neil in his classic 1988 book, How to Make Money in Stocks, and remains one of the most reliable formations in technical analysis.
+The Cup and Handle is a bullish continuation chart pattern that signals a potential strengthening of an existing uptrend.
+First popularized by legendary investor William J. O’Neil in his 1988 book, How to Make Money in Stocks, it remains one of the most widely used and often effective formations in technical analysis, provided specific entry rules are met.

 What is the cup and handle pattern?